Damien-Repo/maze/README.md

 You can use `--dump` option to dump the generated images (as above in Introduction).

+Options `--save` / `--load` can be used to save / load the generated maze.

 ### How to use

 Nothing to do, just run and watch.